-Once you have confirmed your booking, we will send out a detailed pre-departure information pack covering all sorts of practical information, including a general packing list and a list of any other special items you may need to bring.
+Once you've confirmed your booking we will send out a detailed pre-departure information pack covering all sorts of practical information, including a general packing list and any other special items you may need to bring.

 What immunisations do I need?

 Immunisations vary from country to country and we strongly recommend you visit your local doctor or contact the Travellers Medical and Vaccination Centre (www.traveldoctor.com.au) to discuss health requirements for your trip.
 They will advise you about appropriate inoculations.
 In some places anti-malaria medication may also be required.
 Some vaccines need to be administered a few weeks before departure, so allow plenty of time.
-It is also important that you obtain a certificate of vaccination and that you carry this with you on your trip.
+It is also important that you obtain a certificate of vaccination to bring on your trip.
 Please note that in some cases a certificate of vaccination is compulsory in order to obtain a visa.

 Do I need to take any medical supplies?

-A suggested list of items to take with you will be sent out to you with your trip-specific info pack on confirmation of your booking.
-Please note however that this list doesn’t cover what medications to bring.
+Your pre-departure information pack will contain a suggested list of items to bring, but it doesn’t cover medications.
 We recommend you carry personal medical items for managing common minor ailments such as colds, diarrhoea, blisters and sore throats etc. Travellers who take regular medication should take an appropriate supply.
-Asthma sufferers should ensure that they have an adequate supply of their routine medicine, as some major cities have high levels of smog.
+Asthma sufferers should ensure that they have an adequate supply of their routine medicine as some major cities have high levels of smog.

 How much luggage can I take?

-As a general rule, pack light but bring all the essentials.
-Leave some space in your luggage – you’ll no doubt want to bring home some souvenirs from the communities and cities you visit.
-There will be occasions when you will be carrying your luggage on and off public transport, so you should consider travelling with a backpack or a soft duffel bag.
-Suitcases are okay on some of our trips, but not as practical.
-Each airline has specific rules as to luggage allowances – check directly with them or ask your travel consultant to confirm for you.
+As a general rule you should pack light but bring all the essentials.
+Leave space in your luggage for souvenirs.
+You will be required to carry your own bags, and sometimes you will need to lift it on and off public transport, so you should consider using a backpack or soft duffel bag.
+Suitcases are okay on some of our trips, but not always practical (particularly on the cobbled streets of Europe).
+Each airline has specific rules about luggage allowances – check directly with them or ask your travel consultant to confirm for you.

-Some of the places we stay have laundry facilities, and those that don’t may have laundry facilities nearby, especially within cities.
-It is also a good idea to bring some ‘travel wash’, and a travel clothes line.
-This will help you cut down on packing space, and can be particularly useful if you are on a multi-day activity adventure, such as trekking in remote areas.
+Some places we stay have laundry facilities, and those that don’t may have laundry facilities nearby.
+It is a good idea to bring some travel wash and a travel clothesline to cut down on packing space.
+It is particularly useful if you are on a multi-day activity adventure, such as trekking in remote areas.

 Do I need a sleeping bag?

-Sometimes.
-This varies depending on which trip you are booking on, and we will let you know in the pre-departure information pack that is sent out to you on confirmation of your booking.
+It depends on the trip.
+We will let you know in the pre-departure information pack that is sent out to you on confirmation of your booking.

 How fit do I need to be?

-Our trips are all graded, which describes the focus, level of activity, comfort and style of the tour.
-They’re pretty self-explanatory grades: ‘moderate walk’ for example is just that, with days consisting of five or six hour-walks, so a reasonably good level of fitness is needed.
+All our trips are graded on the focus, level of activity, comfort and style of the tour.
+They’re pretty self-explanatory: ‘moderate walk’ for example is just that, with days consisting of five or six hour-walks, so a reasonably good level of fitness is needed.
 A higher level of fitness is needed for our ‘moderate trek’ trips, and higher still for our challenging treks and mountaineering treks.
-We also have cultural adventures, cycling, remote adventures, expeditions, wildlife and wilderness – for every one of our trips, we give you a full run-through of all you need to take and everything you can expect while on your tour.
-See the trip notes for each of our tours for details of the trip type.
-For the tours we categorise as adventurous, challenging or remote, we may ask you to complete a questionnaire in advance.
+We also have cultural adventures, cycling, remote adventures, expeditions, wildlife and wilderness.
+See the trip notes (which you can download on each trip page) for details of the trip type.
+For the tours we categorise as adventurous, challenging or remote we may ask you to complete a questionnaire in advance.

 Do I need to get a visa for my trip?

-Many of the countries we travel to require you have a visa before arrival.
-This will vary greatly depending on which country you are travelling to and which passport you hold.
-We will send you a trip-specific pre-departure information pack with your confirmation.
-This has all the visa information and the best way to obtain them if they are needed.
-It’s best to get visas sorted out as far in advance as possible – the processing time in some cases can be quite long.
+Many countries require you to have a visa before arrival.
+After you've booked your trip we will send you a pre-departure information pack containing all the visa information.
+It’s best to get visas sorted in advance because the processing time can be quite long.

 Do I need to take Travel Insurance?

-It is compulsory that you have comprehensive travel insurance.
+Yes.
+Travel insurance is compulsory.
 Domestic government medical insurance and private health schemes will not cover you in most overseas countries.
 Peregrine has a policy designed to cover participants in our programs; please ask your consultant for full details.
-You may take other cover, of course, but we require you to be adequately insured before we can allow you to participate in our tours.
-Please check the terms of the policy carefully, particularly with regard to limits of cover (eg for replacement of photographic equipment, baggage loss, etc) and the procedure for making claims (for example, most policies stipulate that claims must be made within a certain time after completion of your journey).
+You may take other cover, of course, but you must be adequately insured before participating in our tours.
+Please check the terms of the policy carefully, particularly the limits of cover (eg. for replacement of photographic equipment, baggage loss etc) and the procedure for making claims (most policies stipulate that claims must be made within a certain time after completion of your journey).
 Your policy MUST cover medical costs in case of hospitalisation, emergency travel and repatriation.
 If you are going on one of our activity holidays, make sure your insurance covers you for this activity.

-Once you have paid your deposit or full payment, certain fees will apply if you cancel your holiday.
-Insurance should therefore be organised at the time of booking to protect yourself against unforeseen circumstances that would require you to cancel before travelling.
+Once you have paid your deposit or full payment, certain fees will apply if you cancel.
+Therefore we recommend taking insurance at the time of booking to protect yourself against unforeseen circumstances.

 Your Peregrine leader will need two copies of your policy - the Tour Leader and our Ground Operator will keep one copy each in the unlikely event of an emergency.
 The copies must show the policy number and the emergency hotline phone number.